hafiihzafarhana/TecTor/readme.md

 # TecTor Extension
-### TecTor is a lightweight Chrome extension that automatically detects which web technologies are being used on any website you visit.
+### TecTor is a lightweight Web App extension that automatically detects which web technologies are being used on any website you visit.

 It identifies popular frontend and hosting tools such as: